felixSchl/neodoc/README.md

 * Low priority: Options should be able to specify default values straight in the Usage section, i.e.: `Usage: foo --bar=100`.
 This *will* have an impact on the solver implementation, however.
+* Low priority: Rewrite recursive functions to be in tail position, using `purescript-tailrec` and consider trampolining using `purescript-free`.

 ## Implementation ##